Understanding SQL Injection

 An Example of SQL Injection for Authentication Bypass

 One of the many possible uses for SQL injection involves bypassing an application login process.
 The following example illustrates the general operation of a SQL injection attack.
 The following HTML form solicits login information from an application user.
-Although this example uses an HTTP POST request, an attacker could also use HTML forms that utilize the HTTP GET method.
+Although this example uses an HTTP POST request, an attacker could also use HTML forms that use the HTTP GET method.

 <form action="/cgi-bin/login" method=post>